nleiva/go-yang-basics/README.md

 # Practical YANG data modeling
 [![Open in GitHub Codespaces](https://github.com/codespaces/badge.svg)](https://codespaces.new/nleiva/go-yang-basics?quickstart=1)

-This tutorial demonstrates how to use Go with [YANG](https://datatracker.ietf.org/doc/html/rfc7950) data models using tools such as [`goyang`](https://github.com/openconfig/goyang) and [`ygot`](https://github.com/openconfig/ygot).
+In this tutorial, we'll turn a [YANG](https://datatracker.ietf.org/doc/html/rfc7950) data model into Go structs and types that we can use in Go programs for configuration management and validation.

+We'll build a Go package that models our network device using YANG.
+To visualize and verify the structure of our YANG model, we can use [`goyang`](https://github.com/openconfig/goyang), which displays the model as a tree.
+Once we're confident in the model's structure, we use the [`ygot`](https://github.com/openconfig/ygot) generator to convert the YANG files into Go code, complete with type-safe structs, validation functions, and JSON serialization support.

-[YANG](https://datatracker.ietf.org/doc/html/rfc7950) is a modeling language to define configuration and operational state data models in a hierarchical data tree.
-It expresses the structure of data, not the data itself.
-Each node in the model has a name and a value or a set of child nodes.
-Models can describe constraints to enforce on the data.
-Instances of data can be expressed in XML, JSON, Protobuf, etc. and are considered valid if they adhere to the YANG data model (schema).
+[YANG](https://datatracker.ietf.org/doc/html/rfc7950) is a language for modeling configuration and operational data in a tree structure.
+Think of it as a schema that describes what your data should look like, not the actual data itself.
+Each part of the model has a name and either contains a value or has child elements.
+You can set rules to make sure the data is valid.
+The actual data can be in XML, JSON, Protobuf, or other formats, as long as it follows the YANG model's rules.

 ## Table of Contents